TheRogerDodger/Portfolio/index.md

 I chose this artifact for the software design and engineering category because it demonstrates my ability to utilize reverse engineering tools and practices, knowledge of assembly language, and the skill to convert between multiple languages.
 To accomplish that I converted the C code into Python and show the code below, split up into respective sections.

-Converting the C code into Python isn't extremely complicated as long as you have a background in programming and understand the syntax.
-Because this was one of my first experiences with Python, I had to learn the proper way to take an input from the user and how indices are gathered from a for-loop.
-Since the original code had no form of documentation, after converting to Python I went through and added the needed comments and code documentaion that can be seen [here](https://github.com/TheRogerDodger/Portfolio/blob/gh-pages/C%20to%20Python/CS-499-MilestoneTwo.py).

 <details>
   <summary>Click to veiw code</summary>